 Bemidji State University’s Nursing program is an established and fully accredited nursing program with a 30-year history of providing baccalaureate-educated nurses to the region.

 BSU Nursing offers two tracks to complete the baccalaureate degree — a four-year track for students just beginning their education and a two-year track for students who are licensed Registered Nurses with an associate degree or diploma.

 The focus of the program is to give students broad, practical experiences along with the deep, technical education required of a nurse.
-The program applies a student-centered approach that mentors students throughout their educational journey.
+The program applies a student-centered approach that mentors students throughout their educational journeys.

 Comprehensive & Unique Curriculum

 BSU Nursing offers an innovative curriculum with many unique areas of focus:

 An emphasis on technology factors heavily into the curriculum.
 BSU Nursing is a leader in the use of technologies such as hand-held devices and simulation manikins.
 Simulation is a key element to BSU’s four-year track curriculum design.
 Simulation education utilizes computerized manikins and multimedia applications to enhance student learning and allow students the opportunity to practice skill development in a simulated environment prior to interacting with actual patients.